On a lonely, fog-drenched hilltop, the night groundskeeper crawls under the house and finds a new, unexpected chore.

 The limited color palette and art-paper texture of DIRTMOUTHS were inspired by RISO prints, a Japanese photocopy technique often used for zines.

 My first plan was to print out every frame of the film using a Risograph printer, then photograph them one-by-one like an animated film.
-But that was going to be expensive, and I wanted to make a short without crowdfunding.
+But holy shit that was gonna be expensive, and I wanted to make a short without crowdfunding.

-So to reach my goal of visiting a misty, dreamlike place outside of time, I --
+So to create a misty, dreamlike place, I --

 1. Used heavy fog to add depth and keep the frame alive